 Dr. Rippe is a graduate of Harvard College and Harvard Medical School with post graduate training at Massachusetts General Hospital.
 He is currently the Founder and Director of the Rippe Lifestyle Institute and Professor of Biomedical Sciences at the University of Central Florida.

 Dr. Rippe is regarded as one of the leading authorities on preventive cardiology, health and fitness and healthy weight loss in the United States.
 Under his leadership the Rippe Lifestyle Institute has conducted numerous research projects on cardiovascular risk factor reduction, fitness walking, weight loss, running, basketball, bodybuilding, cycling, rowing, cholesterol reduction and low fat diets.
-Laboratory members have presented over 200 papers at national medical and scientific meetings in the last ten years.
-Dr. Rippe has written over 300 publications on issues in medicine, health and fitness, and weight management.
-He has also written 41 books including 23 medical texts and 18 books on health and fitness for the general public including: Fitness Walking, (Perigee, 1985), The Sports Performance Factors (Perigee, 1986), and Fitness Walking for Women (Perigee, 1987).
-Both walking books were recipients of National American Health Book Awards.
-His book, on executive fitness, Fit for Success, was published by Prentice Hall Press in June 1989.
-His book on walking and weight loss, The Rockport Walking Program was published in the fall, 1989.
-His book, The Complete Book of Fitness Walking was published by Prentice Hall Press in June, 1990.
-His book, The Exercise Exchange Program, combining exercise and proper nutrition was published in February, 1992.
-Fit Over Forty, published in 1996, explores lifestyle issues related to cardiovascular health, particularly for individuals over the age of 40, and focuses on motivating people to take the simple steps to take charge of their health and lives.
-In essence, this book teaches people how to empower themselves to live a healthier lifestyle.
+Laboratory members have presented over 275 papers at national medical and scientific meetings in the last twenty-five years.
+Dr. Rippe has written over 400 publications on issues in medicine, health and fitness, and weight management.
+He has also written 43 books including 25 medical texts and 18 books on health and fitness for the general public.

-Dr. Rippe also edits a major reference teaching physicians about diverse aspects of cardiovascular medicine and the impact of lifestyle decisions on good health.
+Dr. Rippe edits the major academic textbook teaching physicians about diverse aspects of cardiovascular medicine and the impact of lifestyle decisions on good health.
 This book, Lifestyle Medicine, (2nd ed., CRC Press, 2013) is the first book to guide physicians in the diverse aspects of how to incorporate lifestyle recommendations into the practice of modern medicine.
-His intensive care textbook, Irwin and Rippe’s Intensive Care Medicine (7th edition, 2011; co-edited with Dr. Richard Irwin) is the world’s leading textbook on intensive and coronary care.
+His intensive care textbook, Irwin and Rippe’s Intensive Care Medicine Intensive Care Medicine (7th edition, 2011; co-edited with Dr. Richard Irwin) is the world’s leading textbook on intensive and coronary care.

 Dr. Rippe edits the only peer reviewed medical journal in lifestyle medicine, the American Journal of Lifestyle Medicine which started publication in January 2007 (Sage Publications).
-AJLM is received by over 20,000 physicians and other healthcare professionals on a bi-monthly basis.
-He is also Editor in Chief of a two volume Encyclopedia of Lifestyle Medicine and Health (Sage Publications) which is scheduled to be published in early 2012.
+He is also Editor in Chief of a two volume Encyclopedia of Lifestyle Medicine and Health (Sage Publications) which was published in early 2012.

 Dr. Rippe's work has been featured on The Today Show, Good Morning America, PBS "BodyWatch," CBS Morning and Evening news and CNN and in a variety of print media including the New York Times, New York Times Magazine, L.A.
 Times, Wall Street Journal and many monthly publications.
 He comments regularly on health and fitness for USA Today, American Health and Prevention.
 He served for three years as Medical Editor for the Television Food Network (TVFN).